dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 	  * Good to merge with minor changes (which are specified, or line comments).
 	  * Not good to merge without major changes (which are specified).
 3. Any committer can merge after there is a vote of "good to merge".
-	   * Committers are trusted to do the right thing - you can merge your own code, but you should make sure you get appropriate independent review.
+	   * Committers are trusted to do the right thing - you can merge your own code, but you should make sure you get an appropriate independent review.
 	   * Most changes should not merge unless a code review has been completed.
 4. If the pull request is not reviewed within 14 days, you can ask any committer to execute the merge regardless:
 	  * This can be blocked at any time by a single constructive vote against merging ("Don't merge this, until you change...")